Our Team

 Therefore, Henry joined Mind HK aiming to improve the current situation and contribute through education and awareness work.
 He is a qualified Mental Health First Aid Instructor and delivers mental health training and workshops..
 He believes that reducing stigma and improving awareness are the first steps to improve support in Hong Kong, and he also wishes to collaborate and work with different like-minded parties to facilitate such change.

-Michelle Cheng, Programme Manager - YWP & PWP
+Michelle Cheng, iACT Programme Manager

 Michelle joined Mind HK in April 2022.
 She attained a degree in Media Arts and an advanced certificate in Psychology in Hong Kong, with a special interest in community arts, psychotherapy and mindfulness.
 Prior to joining Mind HK, Michelle worked for various corporates and NGOs, and she brings over 8 years of experience in delivering local and overseas project management, development and fundraising campaigns.